Last updated: April 23, 2026

 |---|---|---|

-| Most versatile scanning | HalalChecker AI | 3 scan methods: barcode, ingredients, product photo |
+| Most versatile scanning (uncertified products) | HalalChecker AI | Three scan methods (barcode, ingredients, product photo), Gemini AI, multi-madhab |

-| Official certification check | Verify Halal | JAKIM-endorsed, checks official halal accreditation |
+| Official certification check | Verify Halal | JAKIM-endorsed, 30+ partner certification bodies, fully free |

-| E-number checking | HalalLens | Strong European food additive database |
+| European products with E-codes | HalalLens | Strong European E-number database |

 How Accurate Are Halal Food Scanner Apps?

-Accuracy varies by method:
+Accuracy varies by method and by product:

 Frequently Asked Questions